AndreaRiboni/navigate-by-drawing/README.md

 # Navigate by Drawing

 A UI/UX experiment that lets you navigate a website by drawing icons on a canvas.
 Powered by a lightweight TensorFlow\.js CNN model, this project demonstrates how AI can enable creative, intuitive web navigation.
+Or maybe it is a showcase of how creativity can be sometimes silly.

 ---